bacionejs/termux/README.md

 There are several Android code editors, but **Termux/Neovim** stands out as a superior choice.
 However, vim-motions aren’t optimized for typing with a **thumb**, so I created **BacioneJS**.

-To run the editor, click ↴
+To open the editor, click ↴
 <a href="//bacionejs.github.io/editor/bacionejs.html" target="_blank"> <img src="https://repository-images.githubusercontent.com/788276995/5a729f8a-02e1-4c07-bb85-895e23758cee" width="100%"> </a>

 For complex needs, try Termux/Neovim.